ropensci-archive/roweb2/content/blog/2018-03-23-hydroscoper.md

 ```r
 load(hydroscoper)
 ```
 The time series that will be used come from the station `AG.
 BASILEIOS`, in the Greek water division `GR13`.
 The station `AG.
-BASILEIOS` appears has two different IDs and two different owners (maybe is an inconsistency in Hydroscope's databases):
+BASILEIOS` appears to have two different IDs and two different owners (maybe is an inconsistency in Hydroscope's databases):

 ```r
 stations[stations$name == "AG.
 BASILEIOS", ]